 Tony Garahy is the owner/manager of Lough Boora Farm,one of the longest established organic farms in the Irish midlands.
 Mainly grassland, it produces organic beef and lamb.
 About 5has of the farm is devoted to organic vegetable production with over fifty different vegetables grown in polytunnels and in the fields.
 Small amounts of organic fruit are also grown.
 The farm is distinguished by its focus on direct selling what it produces.

-On Sunday morning, following the opening address, the Citizens' Assembly will hear from the following speaker:
+On Sunday morning, following the opening address, the Citizens' Assembly heard from John Fitzgerald from the Irish Climate Change Advisory Council.

 The Climate Change Advisory Council